 4. Crown Princess Marie-Chantal of Greece.
 Ecuadorian.

-The story of Marie-Chantal Miller’s parents is one of rags to riches, specially her mom’s.
+The story of Marie-Chantal Miller’s parents is one of rags to riches, especially her mom’s.

-Her mom, Maria Clara Pesantes, was raised in one of the poorest neighborhoods of Guayaquil, Ecuador.
-She is of Native American and Spanish descent.
+Maria Clara is of Native American and Spanish descent.

-Maria Clara’s dad, a construction worker, died when she was nine.
-And according to Ecuadorian historian Rodolfo Perez, Maria Clara dropped out of school at sixteen and found herself a job at a store that sold fabrics, for she had a gift for tailoring.
+According to Ecuadorian historian Rodolfo Perez, Maria Clara dropped out of school at sixteen.
+And she found herself a job at a store that sold fabrics, for she had a gift for tailoring.

-When she had saved enough money, she emigrated to New York and landed a job as a receptionist at a clothing store.
+When she had saved enough money, she emigrated to New York.
+And once again, Maria Clara landed a job at a clothing store, this time as a receptionist.
+With a new country came a new name.
+Maria Clara became Marie-Chantal.

-Through her work, Maria Clara met Robert Miller, a businessman from the U.S. who at the time was broke.
-He was just starting a duty-free business.
+Through her work, Marie-Chantal Pesantes met Robert Miller, a businessman from the U.S., who at the time was broke.
+But Robert was starting a duty-free business.